Graduate Certificates in Integrative Medicine and Nutrition and Lifestyle Medicine

 - Integrate nutrition and metabolism foundational knowledge into Integrative Medicine patient-care plans.

-- Apply critical use of literature to evidence-based Integrative Medicine practice of care.
+- Apply critical use of literature to evidence based Integrative Medicine practice of care.

 Admission Requirements